Sooner or later, every marketing leader gets asked the big question: How is marketing contributing to pipeline?

-Take the humble “Contact Us” form on your website.
+Take the humble “Contact Us” form on your website, the most basic of demand capture/lead capture tools.
 If you are a small business with long lead times and big invoices, you might be able to handle the one or two enquiries you get weekly via your email inbox.

-But if you are B2C or if you are looking to scale up your lead generation and lead capture efforts, managing those form submissions directly from your inbox will drive you crazy and likely cost you some business through lost opportunities.
+But if you are scaling up or operating at scale from the start, managing those form submissions directly from your inbox or a spreadsheet will drive you crazy and likely cost you some business through lost opportunities.

 How Can a CRM Help?